 - Add ginger, scallions, red pepper flakes and cook for 2 minutes, tossing occasionally.
 Add the garlic and toss constantly for 1 minute.

-- Swirl in toasted sesame oil and cauliflower and toss as you cook for 1 minute.
-Swirl in the tamari and continue to toss and cook until cauliflower is heated through.
+- Sprinkle on the toasted sesame oil and the tamari.
+Add the cauli-rice (totally fine if it's coming straight from the freezer) and toss as you cook for 2 minutes.
+Continue to toss and cook until cauliflower is heated through.

-- Stir in the cilantro, parsley and sesame seeds.
-When herbs have begun to wilt, turn heat off and taste for seasoning.
+- Stir in the parsley and sesame seeds.
+Turn off heat and continue to toss until herbs have wilted.
+Taste for seasoning.
 Add additional tamari if needed.
-Garnish with additional scallions and serve warm or at room temperature.
+Garnish with additional scallions, crushed red pepper and sesame seeds.
+Serve warm or at room temperature.